What is a spike in agile software development?

 - Create a ticket to represent a spike in your backlog

-- Complete the necessary exploration or design during the Sprint to determine the estimate for the original story
+- Complete the necessary exploration or design during the sprint to create an estimate for the original story

 - Close out the spike and update the original story with the new estimate

-Using spikes in your sprints can make your teams more reliable – you've got a better idea of what's going on, with less pressure to know everything up-front.
+Using spikes in your sprints can make your teams more reliable – by giving you a better idea of what's going on, with less pressure to know everything up-front.

-And if you have any questions on Agile, contact us, one of our experts would love to talk with you and see if it's a good fit for your organization.
+Looking for more guidance on your agile transformation?
+Contact us, one of our experts would love to talk with you and see if it's a good fit for your organization.